-The South African Qualifications Authority or SAQA is the controlling authority or body, which regulates education institutions and the many different skills development providers or training provider company’s within the country.
-There is a National Qualifications Framework which all training providers need to adhere to and ensure that their training courses are approved and aligned to this framework, through offering qualifications or part qualifications, often referred to as skills programs which form part of a qualification and SETA accreditation.
+The South African Qualifications Authority or SAQA is the controlling authority, which regulates education institutions and the many different skills development providers or training providers around the country.
+There is a National Qualifications Framework which all training providers need to adhere to and ensure that their training courses are approved and aligned to this framework.

 Accredited Health and Safety Training Providers

 There are many health and safety training providers, but it is critical that clients ensure that their existing or future training provider is accredited by SETA South Africa, such as the HWSETA.
 Ideally, the training provider needs to be an HWSETA accredited health and safety training provider, such as Absolute Health Services, or at least be accredited with another SETA.
 The HWSETA quality assures courses, skills programs, and qualifications such as health and safety, home-based care, social workers, auxiliary healthcare, etc.